 All students who would like to park in the student parking lot are required to register for a parking permit with Mrs. Levasseur, firstname.lastname@example.org 443-8250 - ext 1, in the main office at Morse.
 Students will need to show their license, return a completed parking contract signed by a parent, and pay $10 to cover the cost of the permit.
 Parking permits will be issued to seniors first; remaining parking spots will be given to underclassmen as available.
 If a student does not receive a parking permit at the school, they may park at the tennis courts parking lot at the McMann Field Complex.

 The open campus privileges will continue for qualified grade 12 students only this school year.
 Grade 12 students have already received a separate email from Mrs. Levasseur, email@example.com 443-8250 - ext 1, who is the contact person for open privileges.
 Students are also welcome to come see Mrs. Levasseur in the main office for the required paperwork.
 There are a few important reminders about senior open privileges:

 Parent permission is required for an open period and/or for open lunch to occur.

 Open lunch and first and second periods do not have a grade requirement, just parent permission

 Seniors who have no D’s or F’s on the previous quarter’s report card may have opens during any period of the day with parent permission.

-In addition to the members of the class of 2026, we are also welcoming several new and talented faculty and staff members to Morse this school year:
+In addition to the members of the class of 2027, we are also welcoming a few new and talented faculty and staff members to Morse this school year:

-Although you still have two weeks left of summer, The Morse Faculty and Staff are so excited to welcome our students to a new school year.
-Please feel free to reach out with any questions in the remaining weeks of summer.
+The Morse Faculty and Staff are so excited to welcome our students to a new school year.
 See you soon!